HOUSE RULES printer-friendly version | print all rules

-Section 100.
+Section 101.
 Point of Order.
-A Point of Order is a privileged question that raises a violation of the rules in relation to the matter under discussion on the floor.
+A Point of Order is a privileged question that raises a violation of the Rules in relation to the matter under discussion on the floor.
 A motion to read any part of the Rules is equivalent to a Point of Order and takes precedence over any motion other than a motion to adjourn.

-Section 101.
+Section 102.
 Questions of Privilege.
-Questions of privilege are those affecting the duties, conduct, rights, privileges, dignity, integrity or reputation of the House or of its Members, individually or collectively.
+Questions of privilege are urgent matters directly and principally affecting the duties, conduct, rights, privileges, dignity, integrity or reputation of the House or of its Members, individually or collectively.
 Subject to the ten-minute rule, every Member has the right to raise a question of personal or collective privilege.
 However, prior to availing of this right, a Member shall seek the permission of the Chair which shall, in turn, allow the Member to proceed upon a determination that the request is in order.

-On Mondays, a Member who has registered to speak on a specific subject matter in the Privilege Hour can not rise on a Question of Personal or Collective Privilege on the same subject matter.
-A Member shall not also rise on a Question of Personal or Collective Privilege to speak on concerns that are the principal subject matter of measures pending in any committee or in plenary session
+The presiding officer shall declare out of order a Member who, having previously registered for the Privilege Hour to speak on a specific subject matter, rises on a question of personal and collective privilege on the same subject matter.
+The presiding officer shall also declare out of order a Member who rises on a question of personal or collective privilege to speak on concerns that are principally and directly related to the subject matter of measures pending in any committee or in plenary session.

 SOURCE: Committee on Rules